We hear the word modern every day, but what does it really mean? It means relating to the present rather than the past. It is new, contemporary.

 Personalization is key.

 From Spotify to Instagram and even LinkedIn mostly – if not only – shows content that is relevant to the user.
-A lot of apps these days have personalized notification, bits of information and recommendations that are tailored just for us.
+A lot of apps these days have personalized notifications, bits of information and recommendations that are tailored just for us.
 And let’s be honest, we love it.
 We feel special because the algorithm knows what we want to see.

 According to this study, 72% of businesses now follow a path to customization (as opposed to standardization) when delivering customer experiences.

-The hospitality industry is no exception from this a modern property uses tools or staff to make guests feel special, and cater to all their needs effortlessly.
+The hospitality industry is no exception from this modern property uses tools or staff to make guests feel special, and cater to all their needs effortlessly.
 There are even academics from the École Hotelier writing about this.
 Modern hospitality means no bullsh@t, no time to waste, and all guest-facing services delivered smoothly.

 However, we know that this is actually not at all smooth or effortless on the hotelier side.
 After all, you probably don’t have time to analyze all guest bookings to differentiate between a family of four or four gal-pals travelling.
 What’s the solution then?